iOS SDK Setup

 Step 4: Add App Groups

-4.1 In your Main app target got to Signing & CapabilitiesAll
+4.1 In the main app target, go to Signing & CapabilitiesAll.

-4.2 Click + Capability if you do not have App Groups in your app yet.
+4.2 Click + Capability if App Groups have not been added yet.

 4.3 Select App Groups.

-4.5 Fill the App Groups container with group.{bundle_id}.reteno-local-storage, where bundle_id is the same as Bundle Identifier off your app (in the main target), then press OK.
+4.5 Create the container group.{bundle_id}.reteno-local-storage, where {bundle_id} is the Bundle Identifier of the main app target, then click OK.

-4.6 In the NotificationServiceExtension target, repeat steps 5.2 - 5.5 for the extension target.
+4.6 In the NotificationServiceExtension target, repeat steps 4.2–4.5 and select the same App Group.

 📘